inventree/inventree-docs/docs/extend/plugins/panel.md

 Please have a look at the css files for more options.
 The last line renders the value that was defined in the plugin.

-Just give it a try: Each time you press the button, the value will be increased.
+!!! tip "Give it a try"

-Have fun
+    Each time you press the button, the value will be increased.